 Budgeting your monthly expenses

-Lastly, while you’re cutting back on spending and looking for savings, focus on setting money goals.
+Lastly, while you’re cutting back on spending and looking to be saving money, focus on setting money goals.
 Understand your finances and distribute your monthly needs into a budget that will allow you to maintain a well-balanced lifestyle.

 We recommend using the Mint app by Intuit to budget for your monthly expenses.
 The app links up all your bank accounts, savings accounts and credit cards into one easy to use app.
 You can classify the transactions and set a budget on your monthly spending by different categories.
 Over time, you can reassess your monthly expenses and reduce any additional unnecessary cost that you can do away with.
 For example, if you are spending $50 a month on buying coffee outside, try to substitute for homemade coffee which should set you back no more than $15 a month.
 That’s an automatic $35 saving towards paying down your debts or investing into the future.